qwx9/notes/net/todo/stack.md

 ### usb, paint
 - pen stroke size with pressure for paint(1)

+### doom
+- ud e1nm0646 desync
+- doom playerview patch: score between viewers is fucked (see d2 deathmatch demo) . either overwritten or 0 - score for one of the players (p2?)
+	. or not incremented or decremented
+- fix our chainsaw fix
+- proper networking protocol

 ### igfx
 - regression: t61p hwgc igfx no longer functions (w500 works fine)